 Realtor (Broker) Fee

 A realtor fee is collected at the time a lease is signed as payment to the realtor or broker.
 Most realtors in Boston charge a realtor fee which is usually paid by the tenant.
 The industry standard for a broker fee in Boston is equivalent to one month’s rent.
-The you are being charged more than one month’s rent for a broker fee, use another realty company.
+If you are being charged more than one month’s rent for a broker fee, use another realty company.

 Financial Aid for Off-Campus Expenses